 The program, called SoundCloud Premier, was created in 2014 but has been limited to an invite-only beta until now.
 Signing up for it SoundCloud will give you access to the Premiere Program if you meet the criteria.
 If they accept you into the premiere program then you should be able to monetize your streams going forward.

-According to an article from The Verge, artists can get a 55% net revenue share for the songs they upload.
+According to an article from Verge, artists can get a 55% net revenue share for the songs they upload.
 So if your music makes $1000 with SoundCloud, it will keep 45%, and you’ll receive the rest, which is $550.
 This is a little more generous in comparison with Spotify’s 50% net revenue.

 However, keep in mind that these are only monetized when played from these nine countries listed here: (These are limited to the US, UK, Canada, Australia, France, Germany, Ireland, the Netherlands, and New Zealand.)
 Furthermore, the actual numbers are more ambiguous than generous.

 It is important to take into consideration that the Premier payment system is based on revenue generated from advertising and subscriptions.
 The amount you make is directly tied to how much money SoundCloud generates.
-According to Techcrunch, Soundcloud failed to respond to their inquiries about how much artists would earn per 1000 ad-supported or premium subscription listener streams.
+According to Techcrunch, SoundCloud failed to respond to their inquiries about how much artists would earn per 1000 ad-supported or premium subscription listener streams.

-In general, it is still in the same range as Spotify.
-An expected payout can range from $0.0025 to $0.004 per stream.
+In general, you can expect a similar range as income as with Spotify.
+An expected payout, in the US, can be anywhere between $0.0025 to $0.004 per stream.
 So for every 1000 plays, you’d receive between $2.50–$4.00.

-Boost your Music and Brand
+How to Boost your Music and Brand with SoundCloud

-If you want to give your music a bigger boost and exposure apart from Spotify and Soundcloud, we have a suggestion.
+If you want to give your music a bigger boost and exposure apart from Spotify and SoundCloud, we have a suggestion.
 One way to show the world your music or your musical brand is by building your own domain.
 With your own online presence, you could reach thousands of people.

-However, Soundcloud’s payout might be insufficient if you are new.
+However, SoundCloud’s payout might be insufficient if you are new.

 Therefore I would suggest artists, podcasters, and composers use software platforms like Buzzsprout which allows you to upload, host, and promote your content.
-They also offer a $20 Amazon Gift Card if you decide to sign up to their paid plans, which you can receive after the second paid invoice.
+They also offer a $20 Amazon Gift Card if you decide to sign up for their paid plans, which you can receive after the second paid invoice.

 And of course, let’s not forget the biggest source of online entertainment with 1.8 billion users, Youtube.

-Lastly, one of the best ways to promote yourself, your brand, band, or podcast is building your own website with your chosen domain name.
+Lastly, one of the best ways to promote yourself, your brand, band, or podcast is by building your own website with your chosen domain name.
 This way, your audience and internet browsers can find you and get to know more about you through your website.
 That is why I’d recommend using Bluehost, to start a website in about 15 minutes.